 Shipping is frequently described as a conservative industry that is slow to embrace new technologies.
 In fact, this is not true especially when it comes to the matter of ship communications.
 Ships were communicating with the shore via radio from 1899 although initially messages were sent using morse code rather than voice.
-By the late 1970s, satellite communications were being used by a small number of commercial vessels and many more military ships.
+By the late 1970s, satellite systems and networks were being used by a small number of commercial vessels and many more military ships.

 Obviously technological change is only adopted once it has reached a stage where it can meet the unique demands of the maritime industry and in particular prove its reliability and robustness under the harshest of conditions.
 If shipping has been slower to embrace some aspects of modern technology, it is often because the difficulties and high cost of ship communications across vast distances has meant that ship operators devised ways of minimising the amount of communications needed for commercial purposes.